Step 8: Apply for Scholarships

 - Share resources and information about external (non-CCU) scholarships.

-- Work closely with the Office of Financial Aid and Scholarships regarding the application of aid to international programs as well as opportunities to obtain loan and grant money.
+- Work closely with Financial Aid and Scholarships regarding the application of aid to international programs as well as opportunities to obtain loan and grant money.

 - Include discussion in advising appointments and pre-departure orientations about financial need and budgeting.